 Faith can help young people develop positive relationships with others and find a renewed identity which is affirming and purposeful.

 We are currently in a crisis of violence in urban communities.
-But the Chinese symbol for the word ‘crisis’ is made up of two words: danger and opportunity.
+The Chinese symbol for the word ‘crisis’ is made up of two words: danger and opportunity.

 Of course there are many dangers in the situation, especially for young people.
 But there is also great opportunities for us all to play a constructive role.
-We must have faith in young people and in do something, however small, to combat the poverty that leads to knife crime.
+We can all do something, however small, to combat the poverty that leads to knife crime.